|Function||Alters the coordinates of a texture, allowing you to move, scale and rotate textures applied to an object|

 Note: a * symbol next to the name indicates the parameter also has an input port.
 A # symbol indicates that the parameter can only be changed with an input node, not in the node itself.

-This allows you to select the mode to use:
+This allows you to select the type of transformation to use:

 Point and Texture